bencehari/SimpleSDL2bgfxGame/readme.md

 - Use the least number of techs
 - Go for simplicity, embrace new solutions only when a problem arose

+> UPDATE: looks like I love to know how things work, so when I got to texturing, I had to dive into DDS (it's WiP), and to validate some steps, a simple TGA lib also has been written.

 # Specs

 - **OS:** Windows 11 Pro